Alive24/ckb_miner_cdp/docs/README - v0.2.md

 ### Redemption

 - Holders of mining contract tokens can redeem them for the target asset 1:1 for the collaterals in the protocol treasury;
-- Redemption can take 7 and 28 days at different fee rate.
+- Redemption can take different time length (instant, 1 day, 7 days, 28 days) at different fee rate
 - Mining providers can set an additional interest rate to move further back in the redemption queue.
 - Redemption targets are selected based on the miners' additional interest rate and then their ICR;